mpostol/OPC-UA-OOI/Networking/SemanticData/README_EthernetMapping.md

 According to the specification the `Publisher` and `Subscriber` don't have any subscriptions management functionality, namely, they follow a communication paradigm called unsolicited notification.
 When unsolicited notification occurs, a client may receive a message that it has never requested.
 The `Subscriber` must use a filtering mechanism to process only messages it is interested in.

-Lack of subscriptions management functionality defined by the [OPC.UA.PubSub][OPC.UA.PubSub] could not be mitigated by applying the Ethernet Mapping.
+Lack of subscriptions management functionality defined by the [OPC.UA.PubSub][OPC.UA.PubSub] are not mitigated by applying the Ethernet Mapping defined in the specification.

 ## Ethernet Mapping